-Tabitha Vevers is the recipient of numerous awards and honors, including grants from the Pollock-Krasner Foundation, The George & Helen Segal Foundation, Massachusetts Artists Foundation, and the University of Rhode Island Visual Arts Sea Grant, and painting fellowships to The Ballinglen Arts Foundation (Ireland), Oberpfälzer Künstlerhaus (Germany), Fine Arts Work Center, Virginia Center for the Creative Arts and The MacDowell Colony.
-Vevers was a co-founder of artSTRAND, Inc. and has served as a member of the exhibition committee of the Provincetown Art Association & Museum, the admissions panel of the Virginia Center for the Creative Arts, and the Artists’ Advisory Board of Castle Hill Center for the Arts.
-She received her B.A. from Yale University and studied at Skowhegan School of Painting & Sculpture.
+Tabitha Vevers is the recipient of numerous awards and honors, including grants from the Pollock-Krasner Foundation, The George + Helen Segal Foundation, and the Massachusetts Artists Foundation, and painting fellowships to The Ballinglen Arts Foundation (Ireland), Oberpfälzer Künstlerhaus (Germany), Fine Arts Work Center, Virginia Center for the Creative Arts and The MacDowell Colony.
+Vevers was a co-founder of artSTRAND and has served as a member of the curatiorial committee of the Provincetown Art Association + Museum, the admissions panel of the Virginia Center for the Creative Arts, and the Artists’ Advisory Board of Castle Hill Center for the Arts.
+She received her B.A. from Yale University and studied at Skowhegan School of Painting + Sculpture.

 Vevers has exhibited across the country and in Europe and has work in numerous public and private collections.
 Her work will be included in the upcoming exhibition On the Basis of Art: 150 Years of Women as Yale, at the Yale University Art Gallery, New Haven, CT in 2021-22.
 It was the subject of a comprehensive exhibition, Tabitha Vevers: Lover’s Eyes, at The Gibbes Museum of Art in Charleston, SC in 2019-20 and was featured in a major exhibition entitled GOLD, at the Belvedere Museum, Vienna, Austria in 2012.
 She was honored with a mid-career retrospective entitled Narrative Bodies at the deCordova Sculpture Park + Museum in 2009.